 Sodium is an electrolyte that contributes to the balance of fluids within the human body.
 The necessary intake of sodium is not high but, thanks to the modern diet, we end up consuming way more than it is necessary.
 Unfortunately, a high-sodium diet is associated with additional health risks, including high blood pressure, heart and kidney disease, as well as stroke.
+This is why doctors recommend people use a sodium tracker app like CareClinic to track and manage adequate levels.

 As there is a clear correlation between the consumption of sodium and the elevated blood pressure (R), keeping track of the salt content of each food might be more than recommended.
 You can see what are the foods leading to your high-sodium diet and make the necessary adjustments.
 Upon the overall intake of salt being reduced, the blood pressure will begin to return to normal in just a few weeks.